lbormann/darts-caller/README.md

 ### App has strange behaviour / got an error message

 - Enable debug ('-DEB "1"') to display more information about a problem.
-- If you don't know how to fix an error, have a look below.
+- If you don't know how to solve a problem, have a look below.

 ### Failed to process voice-pack 'X'